getCannaBiz/cannabiz-menu/readme.txt

 4. Example of how the individual menu item is output in the "Dispensary Display" theme

 == Changelog ==

+= 1.9.6.1 =
+* Fatal error bug with the REST API code fixed (thanks @jeherve!) in `admin/wp-dispensary-rest-api.php`
+* Fixed Concentrate price output for shortcodes in `admin/wp-dispensary-shortcodes.php`

 = 1.9.6 =
 * Added imgsize option to shortcodes in `admin/wp-dispensary-shortcodes.php`